 Lisa Siciliano is an actress, director, writer, producer, and educator who hails from Cleveland, OH.
 She loves teaching theater and has been an instructor for numerous programs for students in Pre-K through college!
 Since moving to the Windy City in the fall of 2008, Lisa has taught with Lifeline Theatre, American Theater Company, ARCC Ballet, the Chicago Symphony Orchestra, the Swedish American Museum, and, of course, Emerald City Theatre, where she also served as the Education Coordinator and Education Manager before leaving the office in the fall of 2012 to finish her graduate degree.
 Lisa graduated cum laude and with distinction in the Theatre Studies major from Yale University in 2005.
 Lisa graduated in August 2013 from the Master of Science in Education program in Elementary Teaching at Northwestern.
 This past year, she served as the inaugural drama teacher at Newton Bateman Elementary in CPS for 5th-8th grade.
 She also served as the school’s Battle of the Books coach, ballet teacher, and one of its talent show supervisors.
 She serves on the Data and Impact Panel of Ingenuity, a non-profit arts advocacy organization in Chicago.

-Rachel Sherman is proud to be the Education Director at Emerald City Theatre.
-Rachel is a graduate of The University of Iowa where she earned her BA in Theatre Arts and Communication Studies.
-Rachel has been fortunate enough to teach theatre classes at Emerald City Theatre and American Theater Company.
-In addition, Rachel has worked with the American Theater Company co-directing their Chicago Chronicle docudrama program and has been a guest lecturer of Theatre at Kennedy King College.
-Outside of the office, Rachel is singing with The Chicago Artists Chorale, at yoga, or asking her friends to go on walks with her around this stunning city.
+Rachel Sherman is the Education Director at Emerald City Theatre, where she has the privilege of overseeing classes, camps, residencies, and outreach programming within the Education Department.
+Rachel is a graduate of the University of Iowa and has been fortunate enough to teach theater classes at Emerald City Theatre and American Theater Company.
+While at ATC, Rachel was recruited to direct the theater’s flagship docudrama program: Chicago Chronicle, and to serve as a guest lecturer of theater at Kennedy King College.
+Outside of ECT, Rachel is a choral singer with The Chicago Artists Chorale.

 Zackery Stephens is a writer and performer from the Pacific Northwest, where he graduated from Portland State University and taught with PHAME and The Brody Theater.
 In Chicago, he has studied at The Second City, iO Chicago and Blackbox.
 Zackery is also an instructor with Sit/Stay/Read and Teen Living Programs.
 Zackery is thrilled to be working with Emerald City Theatre and sharing his passion for the arts.